WALT: create a short animation

 Our mission today has been to recognise the characteristics of a great learner.
 We talked about what great learning would look like and sound like.
 We discussed what it might feel like if we walked into a classroom where great learning was happening.

 What a fantastic day!
 We have all presented our pitches to Mrs Paddock, Mrs Harrison, Miss Smallbone and even Mr Banham made an appearence!
 We were very nervous but spoke confidently in our designs!

 Today Mrs Paddock announced she had £1000 to invest in a brand new product!
 We had to use the skills we have practised throughout our ‘How is it made?” topic to be the best inventors.
 We even had a visit from a local investor, Mr Ravenscroft, who was very interested in our ideas!
 Take a look at this collection of photos taken throughout the day to track our progress!
-What

 What reasons would you give to persaude me to invest in your invention?

 Wow, we can not quite get over getting a comment from the real Wallace and Gromit!
 They asked us to design an advert for their Bread-o-matic which is perfect because we have learnt all about persuading people when we looked at The Shirt Machine.

 This week we have been working on a secret mission for Wallace and Gromit!
 We were sent a letter asking us to help them with their latest creation!
 The Bread-o-matic is top secret and we have been lucky to play an important part in it’s creation.